mehdimunim/RNA-Seq-Pipeline-Analysis/README.md

 # RNA-Seq-Pipeline-Analysis
- Building a RNA-Seq pipeline analysis for Trichoderma reese with existing bioinformatics tools.
+ Building a RNA-Seq pipeline analysis for Trichoderma reesei with existing bioinformatics tools.

 ## Use
 First place the data fastq files in the rnseq_read folder, and the genome and annotation in the ref_genome folder.